psychoinformatics-de/knowledge-base/kbi/0011/index.rst

       - version: 1.0.0b2
    (...)

-Datalad Handbook has a nice and more general section on inspecting errors and reading the diagnostic output: `How to get help`_.
+The Datalad Handbook has a nice and more general section on inspecting errors and reading the diagnostic output: `How to get help`_.

 .. _how to get help: https://handbook.datalad.org/en/latest/basics/101-135-help.html